williamw520/fetchmailatt/README.md

 This removes the saved state file and allows FetchMailAtt to process the emails from beginning.

-## Dependency
+## Mail Vendor

-FetchMailAtt has minimal dependency.
-See below.
-Note that the jar files are packaged in the distribution zip file.

-* Java 8 JRE.
-* JavaMail jar.
-* Activation jar, for secured authentication to mail server.
+### GMail

+To get SSL/TLS with user credential connection to gmail server working, enable [Less secure app](https://www.google.com/settings/security/lesssecureapps) on the Google email account.

 # Configuration Options

 The config file controls all aspects of the download process.
-The conf directory is the usual place for holding the config files.

 When running without any command line arugment, the program uses the *conf/default.conf* for configuration.
 When the *-c config.conf* is used, configuration properties are read